worldwidewoogie/unifi-parental-controls/README.md

 unifi-parental-controls uses Unifi user groups to block/unblock client devices on a schedule.
 That is all it does at this point, but I'm looking to add more features if/when I can figure out the APIs to support them.
 That likely means no policy based blocking of classes of sites, since Unifi does not currently support policy based routing.

+However, unifi-parental-controls now has support for managing access to sites using pihole groups.
+You can set clients' pihole groups on a schedule similar to the block/unblock.

 [![License][mit-badge]][mit-url]

 ## Requirements